 - Metabolism and cellular mechanisms of drug toxicity and xenobiotics

 - Cardiovascular pharmacology and neuropharmacology

-As a pharmacology and toxicology student, you’ll get to examine how drugs work — and why some are toxic — in our well-equipped laboratories inside Griffith Hall.
-We have a lab dedicated to pharmacology research, which contains a real-time PCR for nucleic acid amplification, a fully automated flash chromatography system and more equipment to maximize your learning experience.
+As a pharmacology and toxicology student, you’ll get to examine how drugs work — and why some are toxic — in our well-equipped laboratories inside the Pharmacology & Toxicology Center (PTC), Griffith Hall and McNeil Research Center.
+We have labs dedicated to pharmacology and toxicology research, which contain instruments such as real-time PCR for nucleic acid amplification, fully automated flash chromatography system and more equipment to maximize your learning experience.